 Thomas More University offers three official graduation dates in May, August, and December.
 There is, however, only one commencement ceremony scheduled in May.
 Students who will have completed all degree requirements in May or August of a given year may participate in the May commencement.
-Those who will complete their degree requirements for graduation in December will participate in the commencement ceremony the following May.
-The diploma will be issued only when all requirements, both curricular and non-curricular, have been met, and the date on the diploma will reflect the graduation date at which all requirements have been completed.
+Those who will complete their degree requirements for graduation in December may participate in the commencement ceremony the following May.
+The diploma will be issued only after all requirements have been met, and the date on the diploma will reflect the graduation date at which all requirements have been completed.